Testiness and Bipolar Disorder

 A personality trait is very different from a bipolar disorder symptom.
 People always say- “Julie, all of us must have a form of bipolar disorder.”
-I’m sure I’ve written about this in the blog- but there is a difference.
+No. Everyone can be in a bad mood or a good mood, but bipolar disorder is an illness.
+It’s not about having good and bad moods.
 All of us have certainly had bad moods where we are testy when someone even looks at us the wrong way.
 When a person has a testy personality they tend to be constant in their behavior.
 If you piss them off, they let you know and you can expect it.
 This is a good thing as you can then make the decision of you want to have them in your life.

 When I’m in an irritation downswing, people are extremely irritating and I can’t believe how stupid they are!
-It goes on and on.
+I am upset due to my mood swing and the whole world is going to know about it!
+But, when that mood swing ends, I see the world differently.
+This is classic bipolar disorder.

-This was one of the first things the Health Cards taught me- people don’t like angry people and considering that bipolar makes you testy and easily pissed off – you had better learn to control it!
+This was one of the first things I learned from using The Health Cards Treatment System for Bipolar Disorder.
+People don’t like angry people and considering that bipolar makes me testy and easily pissed off –I knew I had to learn to control my moods!

-So I did.
-If you look at my anger/irritation Health Card you can see what I did.
+If you look at my Anger/Irritation Health Card, you can see what I did to change.
 I still get in these moods and they are still bipolar disorder related, but they no longer wreck my relationships and people actually do want to be around me!

 Julie